dustinfarris/django-ember-authentication/README.md

 # Django/Ember Authenticate

-A simple how-to-do-it app that demonstrates one way to perform authentication in Ember using Django as a backend.
+A simple how-to-do-it app that demonstrates one way to perform session-based authentication in Ember using Django as a backend.
 This application uses the latest builds of:

 *  [Django][]